econandrew/wdi-sdg/README.md

 # wdi-sdg

-R script to generate SVG maps for use in print/PDF edition of [World Development Indicators](http://data.worldbank.org/products/wdi)
+R scripts to generate R figures for print purposes based on the WDI.
+Note: the data may not be accurate or accurately represented - this is purely to test graphical output.